L.A. City of Angels. Tinseltown.

 Food, Shopping, Nightlife

-Learn more at Discover Los Angeles.
+For more information about Los Angeles, visit Discover Los Angeles.

 Lights, Camera, Action!